Frequently Asked Questions: Disability Planning

 “Is it true that assets cannot be transferred within five years of application for Medicaid?”

 Not at all.
-The law requires that transfers made within three years must be disclosed as part of the Medicaid application process, but you may still be able to receive benefits.
+The law requires that transfers made within five years must be disclosed as part of the Medicaid application process, but you may still be able to receive benefits.
 Depending on the amounts and timing of the transfers, it is possible to preserve a substantial portion of the assets.
 Please consult us to review how this should best be done.

 “Do you need to be a lawyer to help someone get Medicaid benefits?”